learning-zone/python-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

 ## Q. We know Python is all the rage these days.
-But to be truly accepting of a great technology, you must know its pitfalls as well.
+But to be truly accepting of a great technology, you must know its pitfalls as well?

 Of course.
 To be truly yourself, you must be accepting of your flaws.
 Only then can you move forward to work on them.
 Python has its flaws too:

-Python's interpreted nature imposes a speed penalty on it.
+Python\'s interpreted nature imposes a speed penalty on it.
 While Python is great for a lot of things, it is weak in mobile computing, and in browsers.

 Being dynamically-typed, Python uses duck-typing (If it looks like a duck, it must be a duck).
 This can raise runtime errors.

 Python has underdeveloped database access layers.
 This renders it a less-than-perfect choice for huge database applications.

 And even after these pitfalls, of course.
 Being easy makes it addictive.
 Once a Python-coder, always a Python coder.

 So while it has problems, it is also a wonderful tool for a lot of things.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>